Working From Home During a Pandemic

 Schedule Breaks Throughout Your Day

 Be sure to take mini breaks throughout your day just as you would in the office.
-Take a walk or stretch do something to get your body moving – anything to clear your mind.
+Take a walk or stretch, do something to get your body moving – anything to clear your mind.
 These will help increase productivity and creativity in your work.

 Create a Dedicated Office Space

-This crisis has us hunkering down for the long haul at this point.
-The temporary setup on the kitchen table might not be the best option for a long term setup.
-Do your best to set up a desk and dedicated work space.
-Make certain that you have any office supplies you may need – pens & notepads are easily accessible when in the office, make sure you don’t get caught without something to take notes on!
-With most of the workforce being remote conference and video calls are the new normal.
-Practice conference line manners by muting when not speaking to avoid background noise on the calls.
+Most of us have hunkered down for the long haul at this point.
+The temporary setup on the kitchen table might not be the best option for a long-term setup.
+Do your best to set up a desk and dedicated workspace.
+Make certain that you have any office supplies you may need – pens & notepads are easily accessible when in the office, make sure you have something to take notes on!

-Use Video Conferencing
+Use of Video Conferencing

 Set Clear Boundaries